 Sued by Bank of America?
-We'll Negotiate to Reduce What You Owe
+We'll Help You Respond and Push for Less

 Bank of America is one of the largest financial institutions in the United States.
 They pursue collection on unpaid credit card accounts, personal loans, and other consumer debts through internal teams and outside collection law firms.
 Bank of America also sells some defaulted accounts to debt buyers.
 When they sue directly, their documentation tends to be more complete than debt buyers, but consumers still have viable defenses.